HMS-Core/hms-cordova-plugin/cordova-plugin-hms-analytics/example/ionic/README.md

 ## 1. Introduction

-This demo application demonstrates the usage of HMS Analytics Kit Cordova plugin.
+This demo application demonstrates the usage of the HMS Analytics Kit Cordova plugin.

 ---